byui-cse/itm300-course/source/module-08/project-lab.md

 ## Send another message

 Send another message, but this time put *Approved* for the service_status.

+* Subject: TestMessage2
+* Message body: Testing a message to only the AllStatus
+* Message attributes:
+    * Type: String
+    * Name: service_status
+    * Value: Approved
+* Click Publish Message

 Go back and check the queues.
 You should see the message in the AllStatusUpdatesQueue, but not the VehicleCompletedQueue because of the filter we added to the subscription.

 ## Update our lambda to send a SNS message on updates.